1922 Tennessee gubernatorial election

 The 1922 Tennessee gubernatorial election was held on November 7, 1922.
-Democratic nominee Austin Peay defeated incumbent Republican Alfred A. Taylor with 57.89% of the vote.
+Democratic nominee Austin Peay defeated incumbent Republican governor Alfred A. Taylor with 57.9% of the vote.

+Peay narrowly won the Democratic primary against Benton McMillin, defeating him by a little over 2%.
+With this win, Peay flipped the state back into Democratic control, with the state legislature also being controlled by Democrats.
+This is the last time that an incumbent governor of Tennessee lost reelection.

 Primary elections

 Primary elections were held on August 3, 1922.